-In a showdown Texas’ floating border barrier, the governor tells Biden: `See you in court’
+Biden administration sues Texas governor over Rio Grande buoy barrier that’s meant to stop migrants

 “Texas will see you in court, Mr. President,” Abbott wrote in his letter.

-Texas installed a 1,000-foot (305-meter) line of bright orange, wrecking-ball-sized buoys along the river this month as part of Abbott’s two-year effort to deter immigrants from crossing the U.S.-Mexico border.
+The Biden administration has said illegal border crossings have declined significantly since new immigration rules took effect in May.

+The Justice Department warned Texas in a letter last week that the state had until Monday to commit to removing the barrier or face a lawsuit.
+The letter said the buoy wall “poses a risk to navigation, as well as public safety, in the Rio Grande River, and it presents humanitarian concerns.”

-The state deployed the system without notifying the International Boundary and Water Commission or the U.S. Army Corps of Engineers.
-Mexico’s secretary of state asked the federal government asking them to intervene, saying it violates international treaties.
+The state deployed the buoys without notifying the International Boundary and Water Commission or the U.S. Army Corps of Engineers.
+Mexico’s secretary of state asked the federal government to intervene, saying the barrier violates international treaties.

-The Justice Department on Thursday sent Abbott a letter giving it until Monday to commit to removing the barrier.

-“The floating barrier poses a risk to navigation, as well as public safety, in the Rio Grande River, and it presents humanitarian concerns,” the department’s letter said.

 Gonzalez reported from McAllen, Texas.